 Hello friends.
 How has your summer been?
 Mine has been a whirlwind of crazy experiences and life-changing moments.
 I studied in Italy for about a month. *I studied at a school in Perugia Italy, and I got to visit Assisi, Florence, Pompeii, Capri, Ischia, and Rome.
 Italy is a beautiful country.* My family and I…Read more World Travels and Wedding Bells

 Hey, guys, I'm studying in Italy!
 It's absolutely beautiful here, and I'm exploring and learning so much!
 I'm staying here for an extended period of time, the entire month of June actually.
-It's really cool that I can kind of put my roots down for a few weeks in one spot, because the last time I was in…Read more Be a Traveler, not a Tourist.
+It's really cool that I can kind of put my roots down for a few weeks in one spot, because the last time…Read more Be a Traveler, not a Tourist.

 My heart breaks for Florida, and for all of the lives lost.
 My heart breaks for the young man who felt the need to do what he did, and for the help he didn't receive.
 And my heart breaks for every single person who is trying to make this a political issue.
 Let the families…Read more Let’s talk about this.